WarrenWeckesser/numpy-notes/numpy-new-gufunc-proposals.md

-Over the years, the following have been suggested as candidates for implementing as a gufunc, perhaps with an Python wrapper for backwards compatbility and a nicer user API.
+Over the years, the following have been suggested as candidates for implementing as a gufunc, perhaps with a Python wrapper for backwards compatbility and a nicer user API.
 (Note: this list is a snapshot from a search--not necessarily thorough--of github issues as of October 2025.)